 And here's the snippet from my interview with Daniel Clowes that I wrote about on that notebook page way up above:

+What was influential to you growing up, visually?
 Just the whole world.
 As a kid I loved the look of the early ’60s, kind of the pre-hippie era, just the haircuts and clothes and the way women dressed, it was really appealing.
 And then all of a sudden people started wearing, like, filthy clothes and messy hair and stuff.
 That seemed really hideous and horrible to me.
 It definitely relates to what was going on in my life at the time because, as with many kids who grew up then, my family was just disintegrating while all that stuff came in, so it represented this chaos that was entering my life.
 But I still have an affection for that pre-1968 look, that kind of saturated Technicolor look.
 That seems like the real world to me, or like the way things should be.